Updated on October 7, 2022 by Sarina Tariq

 No, the cat didnot find the bib, that is me trying to draw where you should stitch the bib.

 Trim all along the seam allowance and then clip the remaining allowance.

 Take the bib right side out through this hole.

 Now use the hand sewing needle and thread to make ladder stitches or slip stitches to close the hole.

 Press and top stitch along the edge.

 This bib uses bias binding to make straps to tie the bib on the neck of the baby.

 Cut out the pattern piece or pieces.
 You can use one layer or two.
 Definitely two if you are doing embroidery.

-Measure the outer edge of the bib and cut a piece of bias cut fabric piece to this measure.
+Measure the outer edge of the bib and cut a piece of bias-cut fabric piece to this measure.
 Make a double folded bias binding with this.
 Now bind the outer edge with the double folded bias tape.
-If you donot how to bind check out the tutorial for bias binding
+If you do not know how to bind with bias tape, checkout the tutorial for bias binding

 You need another bias tape; double folded bias tape to bind the neck part and for the ties.
 Cut out about 24 inches of bias tape for this.